 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.64 minutes getting to work every day.

-In terms of college education, Norway is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Norway have a bachelor's degree or advanced degree.
+The education level of Norway citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.05% of adults 25 and older in Norway have a college degree.

 The people who call Norway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norway residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Norway include German, Irish, Italian, Swedish, and French Canadian.